for potassium in the urine is a test that

 hormone levels in your body, severe vomiting, and

-taking certain medicines, including potassium supplements.
+taking certain medicines, such as diuretics and potassium supplements.
 Certain cancer

 treatments that destroy cancer cells can also make potassium levels

 Many foods are rich in potassium, including scallops,

 potatoes, figs, bananas, prune juice, orange juice, and squash.
 A balanced diet